Lemon2311/home-planner/README.md

   working on : -> backend/or backendless options

-  Right now logIn is simulated because the backend is underdevelopment username:marco,password:randPass1;
+  Right now logIn is simulated because the backend is under development username:marco,password:randPass1;